CHRISTOPHER WOODMAN

 composed for his birthday, December.
 7th, 2021

-Following his bliss and a disastrous sojourn with the Tibetans in Scotland, he returned to England as a single parent, and worked there as a schoolteacher and eventually a blue-water sailor/journalist with his children on board.
-After a two year voyage he sailed into New York harbor, and in 1982 became Head of the English Department at the Brooklyn Polytechnic Preparatory School with a mandate to rebuild it -- one of the most challenging and rewarding experiences of his life.
-10 years later he began building a new boat in France, and also to write poetry seriously.
-He published his first poems in Paris in the early '90s while working for France Telecom in the winters and sailing from the Hebrides to the Aegean in the summers.
+Following an unhappy sojourn with Trungpa in Eskdalemuir, Scotland, Christopher returned to England as a single parent in 1970' and worked there as a schoolteacher, and eventually as a blue-water sailor/journalist with his 3 children on board.
+After a two year voyage he sailed into New York harbor, and in 1982 became Head of the English Department at the Brooklyn Polytechnic Preparatory School with a mandate to rebuild it -- one of the most rewarding as well as challenging experiences of his life.
+10 years later he began building a new sailboat in France, and also to write poetry seriously.
+He published his first poems in Paris in the early '90s while working for France Telecom in the winters and sailing from the Hebrides to the Cyclades in the summers.
+The west coast of Ireland and Brittany inspired him profoundly -- his poetry is full of them.

-That stage of his life came to an abrupt halt in 1994 when his older brother, Tony, had a terrible accident in his wheelchair in Northern Thailand.
-He built a house for Tony in a rice paddy in Chiang Mai, and cared for him there until his death 12 years later.
+That stage of his life came to an abrupt halt in 1994 when his paraplegic older brother was hit by a pickup truck in his wheelchair in Northern Thailand.
+He abandoned his boat and built a house for Tony in a rice paddy in Chiang Mai, and cared for him there until his death 12 years later.
 Since then he and his Thai doctor-wife, Homprang Chaleekanha, have been developing a Traditional Medicine School in the same house, and that's where he lives and continues with his poetry to this day.

 “Some of the poems have certainly had their day,” he says, "but the books, oh the books.
 They are my latest as well as my very best work, and if the poems were deemed worthy to be published by such editors, shouldn’t the books get a chance to be read?
 And they're so new!"